 When a mobile subscriber makes a call to a PSTN telephone subscriber, the following sequence of events takes place:

-- The MSC/VLR checks if the mobile station is authorized to access the network.
+The MSC/VLR checks if the mobile station is authorized to access the network.
 If so, the mobile station is activated.
-If the mobile station is not authorized, service will be denied.
+If the mobile station is not authorized, then the service will be denied.

-- The mobile station keeps on taking measurements of the radio channels in the present cell and neighboring cells and passes the information to the BSC.
-The BSC decides if handover is required, if so, a new traffic channel is allocated to the mobile station and the handover is performed.
+The mobile station keeps on taking measurements of the radio channels in the present cell and the neighbouring cells and passes the information to the BSC.
+The BSC decides if a handover is required.
+If so, a new traffic channel is allocated to the mobile station and the handover takes place.
 If handover is not required, the mobile station continues to transmit in the same frequency.

-When a PSTN subscriber calls a mobile station, the sequence of events is as follows:
+When a PSTN subscriber calls a mobile station, the following sequence of events takes place:

-The MS codes the speech at 13 Kbps for transmission over the radio channel in the given time slot.
-The BSC converts (or transcodes) the speech to 64 Kbps and sends it over a land link or radio link to the MSC.
+To transmit the speech over the radio channel in the stipulated time, the MS codes it at the rate of 13 Kbps.
+The BSC transcodes the speech to 64 Kbps and sends it over a land link or a radio link to the MSC.
 The MSC then forwards the speech data to the PSTN.
-In the reverse direction, the speech is received at 64 Kbps rate at the BSC and the BSC does the transcoding to 13 Kbps for radio transmission.
+In the reverse direction, the speech is received at 64 Kbps at the BSC and the BSC transcodes it to 13 Kbps for radio transmission.

-In its original form, GSM supports 9.6 Kbps data, which can be transmitted in one TDMA time slot.
-Over the last few years, many enhancements were done to the GSM standards (GSM Phase 2 and GSM Phase 2+) to provide higher data rates for data applications.
+GSM supports 9.6 Kbps data that can be channelled in one TDMA timeslot.
+To supply higher data rates, many enhancements were done to the GSM standards (GSM Phase 2 and GSM Phase 2+).